Finance Certificate in Corporate Finance

 This certificate program is structured to deliver the key corporate finance tools you will find invaluable as you begin or advance your career.
 The certificate consists of two required foundational courses and two electives, and it is expected to take up to two semesters to complete.

 For questions about the program, please contact firstname.lastname@example.org.

 You'll Walk Away With

-- The skills to apply techniques such as DCF (discounted cash flow) and WACC (weighted cost of capital) to value a business enterprise or proposed investment
+- The ability to apply techniques such as DCF (discounted cash flow) and WACC (weighted cost of capital) to value a business enterprise or proposed investment.

 - The required knowledge and skills to serve in roles such as finance analyst and associates in corporations, commercial and investment banks, accounting, and other finance firms.

 Earn a 10% DISCOUNT* on courses by declaring your candidacy for the Certificate in Corporate Finance.